davidturturean/2025guessr/README.md

 python forecast.py --features data/pv_part_cntry_prsd_05062025.csv --model model.pt
 ```

+Add `--no-error-adjustment` to disable the dynamic error correction based on reported precincts.

 Real-time updates can be performed by using the `ElectionForecaster` class from `runoff_model.py` and calling `update_precinct` as results come in.